thedarredondo/data-science-fundamentals/README.md

 There's a lot of depth here, but the point is that we have tools that are just as reliable as those tables of normal z scores you'll find on the AP stats exam.

 ## Textbook(s) Used
-This textbook serves as the backbone of the course
+The textbook below serves as the backbone of the course

 [Bayesian Analysis with Python](https://bap.com.ar/): A pratical guide to probablistic modeling, citation below: